kglw-dot-net/phase1/blog/_posts/a conversation with The King Gizzard professor.md

 So you’ve obviously loosely followed their professional career, but I don't really have a sense of how much of a fan of their music you are.
 Are you at the level where you’ve heard all their albums, or do you have a favorite?

 Dr. Barry Hill:
 I haven't heard all their albums yet, but I absolutely love their music, like even that gig I posted online.
-I was there behind the camera with Bobby Flynn, the Australian Idol finalist.
-He’s an indie lover, not your classic Australian Idol crooner type, we just looked at each other after they went off stage and went: ‘wow that was fantastic!’.
+I was there behind the camera with _Bobby Flynn_, the _Australian Idol_ finalist.
+He’s an indie lover, not your classic _Australian Idol_ crooner type, we just looked at each other after they went off stage and went: ‘wow that was fantastic!’.
-I love Frank Zappa.
+I love _Frank Zappa_.
 I'm sort of an old alternative punk rocker, my early music that I was making was all about that.
-I’m into a lot of crazy alternative rock bands, like Camper Van Beethoven or The Modern Lovers.
+I’m into a lot of crazy alternative rock bands, like _Camper Van Beethoven_ or _The Modern Lovers_.

 W.B.T.G.
 Slinger:
-The thing that shocked me about your video from 2010 was Joey in particular, almost doing that kind of psychobilly thing that Nick Cave was doing in the early 80s.
+The thing that shocked me about your video from 2010 was Joey in particular, almost doing that kind of psychobilly thing that _Nick Cave_ was doing in the early 80s.

 Dr. Barry Hill:
 He would turn up to lectures looking like that.